farriagada/twitterOAuthServerScala/README.md

 Since I spend a lot of time trying to make this Twitter Sign In Flow, I share with you this Akka-Http Scala Server.
 Consider having a webApp written in your favourite language/framework.
 Personally, I developed this with an Angular 6 App.

+Needless to say, don't be using this code in production.
+It's only for developing purposes.

 ## Step one

 From your App, call */requestToken*, passing http://127.0.0.1:8081/TwitterRedirect as your Callback URL parameter.
 The server will make connection to Twitter and get the *oauth_token* and *oauth_token_secret* for you.
 Then, it will respond the URL which you should use to redirect your user to authentication.